LABORA-INF-UFG/fa-5glena/README.md

 6. The files "net_fetch_sort.cc", "net_select_stats.cc" and "run_project.py" are placed in the root directory "myproject".

 This project was created in Anaconda, following the structure: "anaconda3/envs/fa_5glena/myproject", where "myproject" is the root dirctory that contains subdirectories: FA, ns-3-dev, shared_memory and sim_results.
-It also containe files "net_fetch_sort.cc", "net_select_stats.cc" and "run_project.py".
+It also contains files "net_fetch_sort.cc", "net_select_stats.cc" and "run_project.py".

 ### Steps to Run the Project
 1. Open the Linux terminal (we used gnome-terminal).